1192 Assistant Director, Recruitment

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Oversees budgeted expenditures and exercises managerial oversight to ensure the successful implementation of key programs, events, and recruitment initiatives designed to impact enrollment behavior of students from diverse backgrounds.
+2. Oversees budgeted expenditures and exercises managerial oversight to ensure the successful implementation of key programs, events, and recruitment initiatives designed to impact enrollment behavior of students

-3. Utilizes business intelligence dashboards to conduct research and statistical analysis of recruitment data, track enrollment indicators, and create reports to measure outcomes and inform recruitment strategy.
+4. Utilizes business intelligence dashboards to conduct research and statistical analysis of recruitment data, track enrollment indicators, and create reports to measure outcomes and inform recruitment strategy.

-7. Contributes to the achievement of University enrollment and recruitment goals for targeted student populations by representing Missouri State University at college fairs and high school/community college recruitment visits, advising prospective students and their parents regarding admission requirements, academic programs, financial aid and scholarships, residence halls, student organizations and activities, assisting with the development of marketing and recruitment materials, responding to written, phone, email, and in-person inquiries, meeting with visiting students and parents, making formal presentations and planning events, both on and off-campus, for students/families, high school counselors, and community-based organizations.
+7. Contributes to the achievement of University enrollment and recruitment goals by representing Missouri State University at college fairs and high school/community college recruitment visits, advising prospective students and their parents regarding admission requirements, academic programs, financial aid and scholarships, residence halls, student organizations and activities, assisting with the development of marketing and recruitment materials, responding to written, phone, email, and in-person inquiries, meeting with visiting students and parents, making formal presentations and planning events, both on and off-campus, for students/families, high school counselors, and community-based organizations.

-12. Performs individual review of application documents of applicants in the assigned territory who do not meet scale and/or core admission criteria, as well as applicants who have submitted the supplemental form and/or an appeal for admission as an exception in order to make an admission decision and determine scholarship eligibility.
+12. Performs individual review of application documents of applicants in the assigned territory who do not meet scale and/or core admission criteria, as well as applicants who have submitted the supplemental form and/or an appeal for admission as an exception to make an admission decision and determine scholarship eligibility.

-14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Admissions.
+13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Admissions.

-15. Assists with meeting enrollment, recruitment, and student service objectives of the University by performing other essential duties and responsibilities as assigned.
+14. Assists with meeting enrollment, recruitment, and student service objectives of the University by performing other essential duties and responsibilities as assigned.

 SUPERVISION